 In Blacklion, only 3 miles from Corralea, is the famous award winning MacNean House & Restaurant run by the acclaimed and most respected chef Neven Maguire.
 The menu is changed regularly to include an array of seasonal produce and is a gastronomic treat to be enjoyed with the finest wines.

-28 Darling street is the newest gourmet restaurant in Enniskillen.
+28 Darling street has just relocated down the street to 28 At the Hollow.
+It is the newest gourmet restaurant in Enniskillen.
 It offers exquisite food perfectly prepared using only the best locally sourced ingredients.
 The restaurant is run by husband and wife, Glen & Zara who both have a wealth of experience and have both worked with Neven Maguire.

 One of my favourite restaurants is Dollakis.
 It is a fantastic Greek restaurant with great food, a lot of choice, a sort of tapas-style menu, friendly and helpful staff and a good wine list.
 I have never been disappointed, I would recommend it 100%.

 I love the atmosphere and the buzz of Franco’s.
 It has an authentic, rustic main dining room and a Garden Room with bar for private parties.
 Food ranges from fine Italian dining to family food, and there is a good selection of wines.

 The Firehouse is ideal for tapas & stone baked pizza.
 Every pizza is made to order in a Bertha oven imported from Italy.
 A good family restaurant which has something for everyone’s taste from chicken wings to pork belly squares.

 Kamal Mahal is a great Indian restaurant.
 It caters for vegan, vegetarian and gluten free options and offers great korma and curry.